 When you hear the phrase “Google Panda” mentioned by a fellow SEO, you may cringe inside.
 You may brace yourself for the inevitable, “Panda took away all my traffic.”

-And if you’re an avid reader of SEOSiteCheckUp.com, you’ll know we’ve talked a lot about how Panda’s been decimating website’s left and right.
+And if you’re an avid reader of SEOSiteCheckUp.com, you’ll know we’ve talked a lot about how Panda’s been decimating websites left and right.
 We’ve also talked about how you can recover from a Panda slap and reach the level of traffic you were at before the update.

 But the truth is, Panda wasn’t really an update designed to destroy SEO’s livelihood.
 No, it was an update designed to clean up the search engine rankings.
 Think about the results that have been popping up on page #1 recently.
 You probably haven’t noticed a whole lot of fluff.
-In fact, very few queries pull up an EzineArticles page, or a Squidoo lens.
+In fact, very few queries pull up an EzineArticles page or a Squidoo lens.

 Instead, you’ll find relevant and high-quality sites dominating page #1 for virtually every keyword you search.
 This is all thanks to Panda.
-So although you may hate Panda as an SEO (you shouldn’t if you know “New SEO” principals), you have to admit – it’s been doing exactly what Google wanted it to do.
+So although you may hate Panda as an SEO (you shouldn’t if you know “New SEO” principles), you have to admit – it’s been doing exactly what Google wanted it to do.

 With all this talk about sites being de-indexed, it’s easy to miss the other side of things: high-quality sites soaring through the rankings to take the place of the de-indexed ones.

-Yes, there are a significant amount of websites that improved their rankings as a result of panda.
+Yes, there are a significant amount of websites that improved their rankings as a result of Panda.
 There are many websites that exploded in growth and traffic levels after panda.
 With all the sites being de-indexed and penalized, all that traffic had to go somewhere!

 In today’s article, we’ll be discussing what the post-Panda success story websites have in common.
-By taking these principals and applying them to your own website, you’ll see an increase in traffic, more conversions, more interaction… the whole nine yards.
+By taking these principles and applying them to your own website, you’ll see an increase in traffic, more conversions, more interaction… the whole nine yards.

 Have you noticed a trend on Google lately?
 More and more review websites are popping up on page #1.
 More and more 1-5 star indicators are showing up alongside page #1 links.

 Google’s realized people care about reviews.
 They care about other people’s opinions on the products/services they’re about to purchase.
-As a result, part of Panda was making sure reviews stood out and could be found at page #1.
+As a result, part of Panda was making sure reviews stood out and could be found on page #1.

 So what do you do for your website?
 If possible, give customers incentive to leave reviews.
-Not only does this help your rankings, it’ll also improve your business.
+Not only does this help your rankings, but it’ll also improve your business.
 This is a very common trend within Google Panda changes – once you optimize for “New SEO,” your entire business improves significantly.

 Not all websites can feature hundreds of reviews.
 However, the vast majority of sites can benefit from social media.
 Websites that have flourished since panda are websites with a very active social following.